-In no other sphere is the word abused so much as in the evaluation of works of art—especially false art.
+In no other sphere is the word abused as much as it is in the evaluation of works of art—especially false art.

 We are only wholly satisfied by our impression of a work of art when it leaves behind something that, despite applying all our mental effort, we cannot fully clarify.